 How to Choose the Best Blog Hosting

-There are a lot of different factors you need to consider while choosing a hosting service for your blog.
+There’re a lot of different factors you need to consider when choosing a hosting service for your blog.
 Take a look at some of them below.

-It’s a no brainer that your readers may come to your blog around the clock and they expect your blog to be up always.
+It’s a no brainer that your readers may come to your blog around the clock and they’ll expect your blog to be up at all times.

-There are lots of ways to conduct a due diligence about the uptime guarantee of your hosting server, like conducting a speed test.
+There’re lots of ways to conduct due diligence about the uptime guarantee of your hosting server, like conducting a speed test.
 Now, this isn’t feasible if you’re in a hurry to start a blog.

-We used 2 different speed testing tools, Pingdom and Load Impact to analyze the uptime guarantee offered by the hosting provider and how the website performs during traffic surge on each hosting service.
+We used 2 different speed testing tools, Pingdom and Load Impact, to analyze the uptime guarantees offered by the hosting providers and how the website performs during traffic surges on each hosting service.

-Just like the uptime guarantee, speed is another critical element you need to consider when choosing a hosting for your blog.
+Just like the uptime guarantee, speed is another critical element you’ll need to consider when choosing a hosting provider for your blog.

-While you can find a lot of tips and tricks to speed up your blog, they won’t work if it is hosted on a slow hosting server.
+While you can find a lot of tips and tricks to speed up your blog, they won’t work if it’s hosted on a slow hosting server.

 To get a hosting service that doesn’t compromise on speed, you don’t necessarily have to subscribe to an expensive hosting plan.
-A lot of hosting providers offer cheap hosting for those who are just starting out as a blogger, which is good enough for most beginner bloggers.
+A lot of hosting providers offer cheap hosting for those who’re just starting out as a blogger, which is good enough for most beginner bloggers.

 Building a blog on top of WordPress is the most popular way to get started with blogging.
-Due to the increasing popularity of WordPress, almost every web hosting companies provide you with easy 1-click install options for WordPress and other website scripts like Joomla and Drupal.
+Due to the increasing popularity of WordPress, almost every web hosting company provides you with easy 1-click install options for WordPress and other website scripts like Joomla and Drupal.

-Besides one-click installer, you want to take a deeper look into other features offered by your web hosting provider.
+Besides a 1-click installer, you’ll want to take a deeper look into other features offered by your web hosting provider:

 - Number of domains: Generally speaking, the hosting plans are classified on the basis of the number of domains you’re allowed to use.
 Understand how many blogs you want to host on your account and choose the right hosting provider that offers the most affordable hosting plan for your needs.

 - Email address: Some hosting providers also limit the number of email addresses you can set up using your hosting account.
-Make sure to review it as well before you choose a hosting provider.
+Make sure to review this aspect as well before you choose a hosting provider.

-- Free domain: Reputed hosting providers like Bluehost also offer a free domain while signing up for a new hosting account.
+- Free domain: Reputed hosting providers like Bluehost also offer a free domain when signing up for a new hosting account.
 Purchasing a free domain along with your hosting account is the easiest way to get your new blog up and running.
-Keep in mind that if you purchase a domain name from another domain registrar, you could save renewal price in the long run.
+Keep in mind that if you purchase a domain name from another domain registrar, you could save on the renewal price in the long run.

-- Free SSL: Just like free domain registration for the first year, some web hosting providers offer free SSL certificate as well.
-Installing SSL certificate on your blog will add a small green padlock icon in your address bar, which makes your blog look trustworthy.
-This can also be a great feature if you plan to sell a product later, so your visitors can understand that their sensitive data like credit card info is sent over a secure connection.
+- Free SSL: Just like free domain registration for the first year, some web hosting providers offer a free SSL certificate as well.
+Installing an SSL certificate on your blog will add a small green padlock icon in your address bar, which makes your blog look trustworthy.
+This can also be a great feature if you plan to sell products later, so your visitors immediately understand that their sensitive data, like credit card info, is sent over a secure connection.

 24/7 support is a standard feature offered by all popular hosting providers.